po1sigala/live/01-Class-Content/20-React/01-Activities/18-Stu_Fetching-Data/README.md

 3. Rename the `.env.example` file to `.env`.

-4. To make API requests, we need to use Axios.
-Make sure that it's installed by running `npm i axios`.
+4. To make API requests, we need to use Axios and Bootstrap.
+Make sure they are installed by running `npm i axios bootstrap`.

 5. This project uses Bootstrap, so don't forget to import it inside `index.js`:

-     `import 'bootstrap/dist/css/bootstrap.min.css'`
+     ```js
+     import 'bootstrap/dist/css/bootstrap.min.css';
+     ```

 ## Activity

 Work with a partner to resolve the following issue: